USS Ajax (AR-6): 1977–1986

 Her last deployment afforded Ajax a real opportunity to carry out the function for which she had been designed and built.
 Continually moving, she performed repairs at widely separated locations.
 Steaming by way of Hawaii and Guam, she arrived in the Philippines at Subic Bay on 31 August.
 From Subic Bay, she voyaged to Singapore, where she stopped between 24 September and 3 October.
 Leaving Singapore, Ajax headed through the Malacca Strait into the Indian Ocean.
 She arrived at isolated Diego Garcia Island on 11 October but resumed her voyage again on the 13th.
 The repair ship dropped anchor at Al Masirah, an island in the Arabian Sea just off the east coast of Oman, on the 19th and carried out repair work there until the beginning of November.
 On the 2d, she headed back to Diego Garcia, where she arrived on the 9th.
 Her crew performed repairs on USS Mars (AFS-1) and USS Shasta (AE-33) before Ajax put to sea to return to Al Masirah.
 After conducting availabilities for ships of the Middle East Force at Al Masirah from 22 November to 5 December, she put to sea to avoid a large dust storm.
 While still underway, she laid in a course for Singapore on 7 December.
 The ship reached her destination on 20 December.
 Following repairs on USS Jesse L. Brown (FF-1089), Ajax set sail once again on 31 December bound for Diego Garcia Island.
 She arrived at Diego Garcia on 7 January 1986 and provided repair services there for a fortnight.
 On 22 January, the ship left Diego Garcia in her wake and set course for Pattaya, Thailand, where she spent most of the first week in February.
 On 12 February, Ajax stood into Subic Bay where she was relieved by Hector.

 The repair ship embarked upon the long voyage across the Pacific Ocean on 21 February.
 She stopped at Pearl Harbor between 8 and 10 March and arrived back in San Diego on the 18th.
 Following the usual leave and upkeep period, Ajax resumed her repair services.
 That activity lasted until the second week in September when she began preparations to go out of service.
 Ajax was decommissioned at San Diego on 31 December 1986.

 Struck from the Navy list on 16 May 1989, Ajax was finally sold for scrapping by the Defense Reutilization and Marketing Service on 23 May 1997.
+Dismantled at International Shipbreaking Limited, Brownsville, TX.